Tour des Fiz via the Passage du Dérochoir and Lac d'Anterne

 (1) Follow the path to the left towards the Chalet de Barmus through woodland.
 After crossing another path, rejoin the track.

 (2) Cross the track and take the path opposite (still heading towards the Chalet de Barmus).
-The route (not shown on the map) winds its way uphill to the right and left, mostly through the undergrowth, before joining the track at the Chalet de Barmus.
+The route (not shown on the map) winds its way uphill to the right and left, mostly through the undergrowth, then rejoins the track at the Chalet de Barmus.

-(3) Follow the track to the right (heading east) for a good distance, remaining at roughly the same altitude.
+(3) Follow the track to the right (eastwards) for a good distance, remaining at roughly the same altitude.

 You will arrive at the hamlet of Ayères des Pierrières.
 Walk through the hamlet to the crossroads at the end.

-(4) Ignore the path straight ahead (that’s the one for the return journey) and take a path on the left heading north-west towards the Passage du Dérochoir.
-As you approach the cliff, the landscape becomes rocky and the path then becomes very rough, through a vast scree slope resulting from a major landslide in 1751.
-You should zigzag constantly and follow the red markings, which are fairly regular, as much as possible.
-At one point, as you pass the base of an imposing boulder visible on the left, the route becomes less rugged.
-After a good stretch of slab, you reach a slightly higher plateau in a much more pleasant setting.
+(4) Ignore the path straight ahead (this is the return route) and take a path on the left heading north-west towards the Passage du Dérochoir.
+As you approach the cliff, the landscape becomes rocky and the path then turns very rough, through a vast scree slope resulting from a major landslide in 1751.
+You should zigzag constantly and follow the fairly regular red markings as much as possible.
+At one point, as you pass the base of an imposing rock block visible on the left, the route becomes less rugged.
+After a good stretch of slab, you reach a slight plateau a little further up in a much gentler environment.

-(5) Head right towards the cliff.
+(5) Head to the right towards the cliff.
 It feels like a via ferrata: a hanging rope and a few metal rungs help you cover thefirst few metres.
-Then, handrails, ladders, and more ropes and rungs accompany you all the way up the climb.
+Then, handrails, ladders, and more ropes and rungs accompany you all the way up the ascent.
 Great care is required during this section.

 You reach the ridge line where you can enjoy the many views.

-(9) Continue either to the right or straight ahead; the route taken here is the one on the right, but the one straight ahead is also valid, as it joins the main route a little further on at a footbridge.
+(9) Continue either to the right or straight ahead; the route taken here is the one on the right, but the one straight ahead is also valid, joining the main route a little further on at a footbridge.
 After another descent, you’ll reach a fork near the Pleureuse and Sauffaz waterfalls.

-(10) Take the path on the right, heading uphill towards Lac d'Anterne (GR®5route).
-The path winds its way up in short hairpin bends to reach the summit at Collet d'Anterne.
+(10) Take the path on the right, heading uphill towards Lac d’Anterne (GR®®5route).
+The path winds its way up in short switchbacks to reach the summit at Collet d’Anterne.

-(12) Once you reach the Refuge Alfred Wills, continue along the path towards Lac d'Anterne.
+(12) You reach the Refuge Alfred Wills; continue along the path towards Lac d'Anterne.
 The path climbs at a steady but not excessive gradient.
 After a short while, you’ll come across the magnificent Lac d'Anterne, slightly overlooking the path at a junction.
-Follow the path alongside the lake for a while before reaching the lakeshore.
+Reach the lakeshore after walking alongside it at a distance.

-(13) Make the most of this spot where the rocky landscape meets the mountain pastures.
+(13) Take in the scenery where the rocky landscape meets the mountain pastures.
 Follow the path uphill to reach the Col d’Anterne.

-(15) Continue along the path on the right, which joins the track a little further on; then follow the track for a short while until you reach a fork.
+(15) Continue along the path on the right, which joins the track a little further on; follow the track for a short while until you reach a Fork in the road.

 (16) Take the path on the left.
 Further on, you’ll come to a track; follow it straight on until you reach a junction marked by a large rock sheltering a curious little shepherd’s hut.